dgendill/egui-sqlx-tokio-rust-demo/README.md

 # egui, sqlx, tokio example

-This repo contains my own example of using egui, sqlx, and tokio in a native desktop app.
-It's intended to further demonstrate the code pattern proposed here in this egui ticket: https://github.com/emilk/egui/discussions/521#discussioncomment-3462382.
+This repo contains my own example of egui, sqlx, and tokio in a native desktop app.
+It's intended to further demonstrate the code pattern proposed in this egui ticket: https://github.com/emilk/egui/discussions/521#discussioncomment-3462382.

 To run the demo make sure you have rust and cargo installed.
 Then run `cargo run` in the project root.